puhach/doppelganger/README.md

 ### Build the Project

 In the `src` folder create the `build` directory unless it already exists.
-In the simples case the project can be configured by running the following lines from the terminal:
+In the simplest case the project can be configured by running the following lines from the terminal:

 ```
 cd build